ishantkundra/Bias_Detection_in_AI_Algorithms/README.md

-🧠 Project Overview
-	•	Course: CSCE 689 – Special Topics in Human-AI Interaction
-	•	Title: Bias Detection in AI Algorithms
-	•	Focus: Analyzing age and gender bias in employee attrition prediction using a RandomForest classifier
-	•	Tools Used: Python, sklearn, calibration curves, error analysis

-⸻

-📦 Suggested GitHub Repository Name

-Choose one of these clean and descriptive names:
-	1.	bias-detection-employee-attrition
-	2.	human-ai-bias-analysis
-	3.	ai-bias-detection-age-gender
-	4.	attrition-bias-human-ai
-	5.	✅ Recommended: bias-detection-hr-ml (clear, concise, practical)

-⸻

-📝 README.md File for This Project

 # Bias Detection in AI Algorithms: Age & Gender in Employee Attrition Prediction

 This project investigates **bias in machine learning models** with respect to **age and gender**, specifically in the context of employee turnover prediction.
 Developed as part of **CSCE 689: Human-AI Interaction** at **Texas A&M University**, the project evaluates a **Random Forest classifier** for signs of demographic bias using error rate analysis and calibration curves.